 Try it right now before reading any further.
 Just put your book down for a minute and stand right where you are.
 Now for fifteen seconds, laugh as hard as you can.
 Really let yourself go.
 Better yet, do this with friends and family members.
-Go ahead and raise a roof, and don't worry if anyone leaks.
+Go ahead and raise a roof, and feel the difference.